Jordy12223/FinalProject377/Docs/README.md

 for users in general.

 Google Chrome is the primary recommended browsers for the best compatibility and performance for this project.
+There is a Developer Manual Provided in the Docs folder.

+## Author
+Developed by Jordan Stone